asift91/Manual_Migration/option2.md

         -  The public and private key is generated.
     -  Create a VM with ubuntu 16.04 operating system with SSH public key
     -  Select the default subscription and same resource group and give name for virtual machine.
-    -  Give the default region group.
     -  Keep the availability options as default.
-    -  Image is the size of the virtual machine.
-Browse the image and select it.
+    -  Select the Image of the virtual machine and Select the disk size.
     -  Select Authentication type SSH, give the username give the SSH key generated in previous step.
-    -  Select the disk size.
     -  Select the inbound rule for SSH as 22 and HTTP as 80.
     -  Click next on Disk section.
     -  Select the OS disk type.
 There are 3 choices Standard SSD, Premium SSD, Standard HDD